theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction.md

 old_url: /Xtract-Universal-EN/default.aspx?pageid=introduction
 ---

 Xtract Universal consists of two components, the Xtract Universal Designer and the Server (a lightweight Windows service).
-Both components can be installed and used on a single machine as well as in a client-server architecture on two machines.
+Both components can be installed and used on a single machine as well as in a client-server architecture on a server and multiple clients.

 You need a valid license for Xtract Universal on the server instance only, since data extraction from SAP is performed there.